yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

     ## [1] 90

-Before we have 7498 levels of variable `name`, only 7408 levels change after removing the "0". it reduces 90 levels.
+We used to have 7498 levels of variable `name`, and left 7408 levels after removing "0".
+So it totally reduced 90 levels.

 -   artist\_id